KeepRite Performance 92 N92ESN Review

 The Bottom Line

-It has a single-stage burner, a fixed-speed blower motor, and an AFUE of 92.1 percent.
-Compared to an older and less efficient furnace, the Performance 92 could lower your annual heating bills in the right setting.
+It has a single-stage gas valve, a multi-speed blower motor, and an AFUE of 92.1 percent.
+Compared to an older and less efficient furnace, the Performance 92 could lower your annual heating bills in the right setting, but it still won’t be powerful or efficient enough for most homes in Canada.

-Because Canadian winters in most parts of the country are harsher than other places, single-stage, single-speed furnaces aren't always sufficient to keep your house warm.
+Because Canadian winters in most parts of the country are harsher than other places, single-speed furnaces with single-stage operation aren’t always sufficient to keep your house warm.
 This is especially true if you live in a larger home, such as a detached house or a home with multiple floors.

-The most suitable application for this furnace would be a smaller home, like a townhouse, cottage, or condo, in a milder part of Canada.
+The most suitable residential applications for this furnace would be smaller homes, like townhouses, cottages, or condos, in milder parts of Canada.

 In Depth Review